webtech-final/backend-webtech-final/README.md

 DB_PASSWORD= {your database password }
 ```

-### 4. if you don't use http://localhost:8000/ at your host, change this valuable (last line)
+### 4.1 if you are not using http://localhost:8000/ at your host url, change this valuable (last line)

 ```bash
 MIX_LARAVEL_END_POINT="http://localhost:8000/"